The Grotto Fellowship

 What is the application process?

-Applications are accepted only during a two-week period, usually scheduled to begin in August (the period for 2017 has now passed).
-Consult this page or other Grotto publications to learn the application period for 2018.
 Be prepared to submit a sample of recent work (ten pages of prose or up to ten poems) as well as a brief statement explaining your background, your particular project, and what you hope to gain from working at the Grotto.

 Please note that the fellowship supports emerging writers.
 If you have published a book (or have one under contract), a full-length collection of poetry or regularly write for national magazines/newspapers, your application is unlikely to be approved.
+However, you can submit an Expression of Interest form, indicating your interest in becoming a Grotto member, at this link.

 What do you mean by not yet widely published?